-3.2 Activity Limitation Tests for Athletes with Hypertonia, Ataxia and Athetosis competing in racing and standing throwing Events
+3.2 Activity limitation tests for Athletes with hypertonia, ataxia and athetosis competing in running, jumping and standing throwing Events.

 Athletes with Hypertonia, Ataxia or Athetosis who compete standing must complete the following tests:

 - Sidestep for Distance;

 - Counter Movement Jump;

 - Standing Broad Jump;

 - Triple Hop for Distance; and

 - Bounds for Distance.